PineTree-Solutions/RepoToLLM/README.md

 For questions, feedback, or support, please reach out via the [GitHub repository](https://github.com/PineTree-Solutions/RepoToLLM).

-**Enjoy using RepoToLLM to bridge the gap between your codebase and AI workflows!**
+**Enjoy using RepoToLLM to bridge the gap between your codebase and any LLM provider!**